- Uki D. Lucas' Stoia Sophia

-#3 Entering the autonomous vehicle industry
+#3 Are you considering entry into the autonomous vehicle industry?

 This article aims to educate individual engineers as well as organizations what is required to know to be considered for autonomous vehicle industry.